 - Counsel for the plaintiff in a pro bono copyright infringement action before the U.S. Court of Federal Claims.

-Scott Stevens is a trial attorney, a member of Alston & Bird’s Intellectual Property Litigation Group, and the co-chair of the Section 337 practice before the U.S. International Trade Commission.
+Scott Stevens is a trial attorney, co-chair of Alston & Bird’s Intellectual Property Litigation Group, and the co-chair of the Section 337 practice before the U.S. International Trade Commission.
 Among Scott’s recent accomplishments are winning one of the biggest patent verdicts in the Eastern District of Texas in 2017, obtaining a rare defense summary judgment in that forum in 2018, and obtaining on behalf of a complainant at the ITC the largest-ever recommended civil penalty.

 Scott represents clients in ITC Section 337 investigations and patent-infringement litigation before various U.S. district courts and the U.S. Court of Federal Claims, and patent owners and petitioners in IPRs.
 Scott has also argued before the Federal Circuit on several occasions.
 Additionally, he has represented companies in trademark, parallel importation, trade secret, and copyright litigation.
 He is also a registered patent attorney and has prosecuted patent applications before the U.S. Patent and Trademark Office.
 Scott focuses his practice on patent litigation involving technologies such as chemicals, chemical manufacturing processes, telecommunications, pharmaceuticals, cloud computing, and optical communications.